gvwilson/sensibleadventures/litany/story.md

 ever since their mother died.

 Robbie spoke first.
-"Something for you in the air vent," he said, gesturing at their old hiding place.

-George unscrewed the panel and took out a shoebox with "SECRET!" written on top in felt marker.
-Inside was a strange crystalline machine that looked like a camera turned inside out.

-He passed it to Robbie.
-"One of Mom's art projects?"

-Robbie shook his head.
-"It's something they made.
-Or she made when she was one of them.
-Whatever.
-It gave me some ideas."
-He laughed weakly.
 "It's funny.
-They're so much smarter than we are, but they just can't get their heads around computers."
+The Yith are so much smarter than we are, but they just can't get their heads around computers."

 Obviously weak,
-he opened his laptop and dragged a couple of documents onto the screen.
+he opened his laptop and dragged a document onto the screen.
-"When they come,
+"When Biczo comes back,
-show them this.
+show him this.
-Tell them there's more in a dead drop account.
+Tell him there's more in a dead drop account.
-If they ever bother you and Suyin…"
+If he ever bothers you and Suyin…"
 He drew a finger across his throat.

-"You can tell them yourself,"
+"You can tell him yourself,"
 George said,
 already knowing it wasn't going to be true.